dartmouth-cs98/18w-si32/internal/README.md

 Creates an archive of the current development kit (maintained in the `devkit/`) and uploads it to the the Monad assets bucket on S3.

+Subtasks

+* `devkit-rm` Remove the existing devkit archive from S3 bucket.
+* `devkit-zip` Archive the current local devkit directory.
+* `devkit-hash` Generate the hash checksum for updated devkit and update documentation with this new value.
+* `devkit-cp` Upload the new devkit archive to S3 bucket.
+* `devkit-clean` Remove the locally-generated devkit archive.

 ```
 npm run visualizer
 ```